TESTgroup-BNL/LeafGasExchange/vignettes/Canopy_scaling.md

 # Canopy Scaling

-The aim of this tutorial is to show how to scale the gas exchange predictions from the leaf to the canopy.
-In this tutorial, several assumptions are used to simulate the canopy photosynthesis (GPP) and the transpiration.
+The aim of this tutorial is to show how to scale the gas exchange predictions from the leaf level to the canopy.
+In this tutorial, several assumptions are used to simulate the canopy photosynthesis (GPP) and the transpiration (ET).
 We consider that apart from the light, the micrometeorological variables are homogeneous inside the canopy (Air temperature, wind, CO2, humidity).
 We also consider that the leaf size and structure is homogeneous.
 Those assumptions may be challenged if